Portugal and the Holocaust: German invasion and occupation of France

+In June 1940, upon the request of Frederick May Eliot, president of the Unitarian Service Committee, Waitstill Sharp and his wife Martha flew to Europe and set up their operations at the Metropole Hotel in Lisbon, Portugal.
+From this office, the Sharps dedicated their efforts to assisting Jewish refugees fleeing the Nazi regime.
+They helped secure visas, arrange safe passage, offer financial support, and give legal assistance to hundreds of refugees.
+Both were honored as Righteous Among the Nations by Yad Vashem.

 The use of Portugal as an escape route became even more difficult when in June 1940 the United States further tightened its conditions for admitting refugees from German-occupied Europe.
 This created a problem for all those wanting to use Portugal as a transit country because it became virtually impossible to get a visa for the United States, leaving visas to Latin America as the only legal way out of Europe.
 Jewish refugees who succeeded in arriving in Portugal enjoyed a general sense of freedom and refugees caught without the correct papers were not deported to German-occupied Europe.
 Instead, they were held by police under house arrest until it was possible for them to leave Portugal.